aurelia-contrib/awesome-aurelia/README.md

 > TypeScript lets you write JavaScript the way you really want to.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.

+For a Difference Between TypeScript and JavaScript see: [Here](https://www.scaler.com/topics/typescript-vs-javascript/)

 #### TypeScript General Resources

 * [TypeScript](http://www.typescriptlang.org/) Official Website for TypeScript